wren-lang/wren/doc/site/qa.markdown

 ## What about your other languages?

 This is a strange question if you don't happen to know who I am.
-In the past, I've hacked on a blogged about a couple of other hobby languages.
+In the past, I've hacked on and blogged about a couple of other hobby languages.
 The two most frequent are [Finch](http://finch.stuffwithstuff.com/) and [Magpie](http://magpie-lang.org/).
 Why a third?

 Well, actually, Wren isn't my *third*, it's probably closer to tenth at this point.
 I try out lots of different ideas.
 Wren grew directly out of Finch.
 I started Finch to learn more about implementing an interpreter and also about the prototype paradigm.
 I learned a ton about both.